jadecobra/python_tdd_exercises/source/sleep duration.rst

        >       return wake_time - sleep_time
        E       TypeError: unsupported operand type(s) for -: 'str' and 'str'

-    we are now at a point where we get the two random values we pass in and are trying to do a calculation, but because both values are strings, the calculation does not work.
+  we are now at a point where we get the two random values passed in and are trying to do a calculation, but because both values are strings, the calculation does not work.
 We need to find a way to convert the strings to numbers

-* let us try one of the methods listed from ``test_string_methods_and_attributes`` to see if one of them might get us closer to a solution.
-Going with just the names of methods and attributes might not be enough since we do not know what they do, let us look at the documentation for extra details.
-Add a failing test the ``help`` keyword to see documentation about ``strings``
+* What if we try one of the methods listed from ``test_string_methods_and_attributes`` to see if one of them might get us closer to a solution?
+Going with just the names of methods and attributes might not be enough since we do not know what they do, let us take a look at the documentation for extra details.
+Add a failing test with the ``help`` keyword to see documentation about ``strings``

   .. code-block:: python

      self.assertEqual(
          help("00:00"),
      )

-  the terminal outputs a long documentation, we scroll up reading through the descriptions for each method until we see one that looks like it can solve our problem
+  the terminal outputs documentation for the string, we scroll through reading through the descriptions for each method until we see one that looks like it can solve our problem

   .. code-block:: python